diegopliebana/diegopliebana.github.io/_projects/tag.md

 TAG is a Java-based framework built around common representations of game states, actions, components, players and forward models.

-Games share a common API, allowing the same Artificial Intelligence agent to interact with very different tabletop games.
+Games share a common API, allowing the same Artificial Intelligence player  to interact with very different tabletop games.
 Reusable components simplify the implementation of cards, decks, counters, boards, resources and other common tabletop mechanisms, while game data can be separated from program logic where appropriate.

 The framework also includes extensive logging and experimental functionality.
 Researchers can collect information about action spaces, branching factors, hidden information, game duration, player interaction and other characteristics, making TAG useful not only for benchmarking agents but also for studying the games themselves.